 Net Sales.
 Net sales consist of sales and freight, net of returns and discounts.
 The level of net sales is principally affected by sales volume and the prices paid for Trex products.
 The operating results for Trex Residential have historically varied from quarter to quarter, often due to seasonal trends in the demand for outdoor living products.
 Seasonal, erratic or prolonged adverse weather conditions in certain geographic regions reduce the level of home improvement and construction activity and can shift demand for its products to a later period.
 As part of its normal business practice and consistent with industry practices, Trex Residential has historically offered incentive programs to its distributors and dealers to build inventory levels before the start of the prime deck-building season to ensure adequate availability of its product to meet anticipated seasonal consumer demand and to enable production planning.
 These incentives include prompt payment discounts and favorable payment terms.
-In addition, we offer price discounts or volume rebates on specified products and other incentives based on increases in purchases as part of specific promotional programs.
-The timing of sales incentive programs can significantly impact sales, receivables and inventory levels during the offering period.
+In addition, we offer price discounts or volume rebates on specified products and other incentive programs can significantly impact sales, receivables and inventory levels during the offering period.
 However, the timing and terms of the majority of our programs are generally consistent from year to year.
 In addition, the operating results for Trex Commercial have not historically varied from quarter to quarter as a result of seasonality, but are driven by the timing of individual projects, which may vary significantly each period.